 The accuracy of information in MIB Consumer Files is of paramount importance to MIB.
 MIB and its member companies are fully committed to ensuring that MIB Consumer Files contain only accurate, timely, verified and complete information.
 In fact, out of all the free disclosures that we provide to consumers, we find that only 1-2% of these Consumer Files have to be amended due to inaccurate or incomplete information.

-When asking MIB to begin a reinvestigation, MIB will ask you to submit a signed Request for Reinvestigation Form (MIB will provide the form) or a signed letter from you.
+When asking MIB to begin a reinvestigation, MIB will ask you to submit a signed Request for Reinvestigation Form (see link in your MIB Consumer File letter) or a signed letter from you.
 You will be asked to provide all of the following information in order for MIB to initiate your dispute:

 Your full name, including middle initial (and name suffix such as JR, SR, II, III, which would distinguish you from another family member of a different generation)

 Your place of birth

 Social Security Number or Social Identification Number (Canada)

 List each item on your MIB Consumer File that you believe to be inaccurate or incomplete and provide the specific reasons why you feel the information is inaccurate or incomplete.
 If you send MIB a letter indicating general dissatisfaction with your MIB Consumer File without explicitly stating what is inaccurate or incomplete, then MIB may need additional information from you.

 Once MIB has sufficient information to begin your dispute, MIB will initiate a reinvestigation with the member company(ies) that reported the disputed information in order to confirm the accuracy of the information or to determine whether an error has been made.

 MIB will send you the reinvestigation results by mail when we complete the dispute process, which may take up to 45 days.